Get us in your inbox

 Photograph: Airbnb

-If we asked you to come up with some words to describe Cambridge, ‘historic’ would be a pretty solid choice to appear on the list.
+If we asked you to come up with some words to describe Cambridge, ‘historic’ would be a solid choice.
 However, this fast-growing city has been undergoing some pretty major evolutions in recent years, which includes the brand-new Eddington development.
-Created with sustainability in mind and located about two miles outside the centre, this new neighbourhood is home to Turing Locke, a boutique aparthotel.
+Created with sustainability in mind and located two miles outside the city centre, this new neighbourhood is home to Turing Locke, a boutique aparthotel.
 Inside, you’ll find chic contemporary living spaces with plenty of millennial pinks, Insta-friendly rose gold and – of course – house plants.
-We love the kitsch tiling in the bathroom which cries out for someone to karaoke it up in the shower to Cyndi Lauper or The Pretenders’ ‘Brass in my Pocket’.
+We love the kitsch tiling in the bathroom that cries out for someone to karaoke it up in the shower to Cyndi Lauper or The Pretenders.

 The Goose Barn